fenago/datastax-enterprise-cassandra/DS201-Exercises/md/12 Replication.md

 ```
 ```
-7) Once the node is up, ensure all three nodes are in your cluster by executing /home/ubuntu/node1/bin/dsetool status.
-(You can use any node's dsetool to do this if you like.)
+7) Once the node is up, ensure all three nodes are in your cluster by executing /home/ubuntu/node1/bin/nodetool status.
+(You can use any node's nodetool to do this if you like.)
 ```